-You might save thousands of dollars on a luxury timepiece, but are the risks worth the rewards?
+You might save some cash on your next watch purchase, but are the risks worth the rewards?
 This Jomashop review will help you decide.

 If you’re in the market for a quality timepiece, you’ve probably stumbled upon Jomashop’s online store.